-Based on the received subscription correlation ID, the SMF set the indicated MBS session state to "Inactive" state.
+Based on the received MBS session ID, the SMF sets the indicated multicast MBS session state to "Inactive" state.

-‐ If SMF find there exist UE(s) that joined the indicated MBS session and use 5GC Individual MBS traffic delivery, step 4 is performed for those UE(s).
+‐ If the SMF finds out there are UE(s) that joined the indicated multicast MBS session and use 5GC Individual MBS traffic delivery, step 4 is performed for those UE(s).